Commitment To Diversity

 Members of the school community are very diverse, geographically, socioeconomically, racially and religiously.

 Families come to PHS each day from all over the metropolitan area – 78 different ZIP codes.
 They live in the central part of the city, Lee’s Summit, Olathe, Liberty, Parkville, Overland Park and Kansas City, Kan.
 Our students are equally divided between Kansas and Missouri.

 While the school does not compile statistics on religious preferences, we do know that families in our community identify themselves as Christians, Muslims, Hindus, Jews and Buddhists.
 And there are other families who do not associate with any organized religion.

 Numerous families in our school community call countries other than the United States their country of origin.
 Families come from all parts of the world, including Asia, Europe, the Middle East, Australia, Mexico and Russia.
-These families are strongly encouraged, and many do, share their experiences, customs and language with the Pembroke Hill community.
+These families are strongly encouraged to share their experiences, customs and language with the Pembroke Hill community.

 Of the school’s total enrollment of 1,165, there are 600 boys, 563 girls and 2 non-binary students.
 These students represent a variety of socioeconomic, religious, ethnic and racial backgrounds; students of color represent 30 percent of the school population.
 The diversity of our faculty and staff is another priority of Pembroke Hill.
 Currently, 14 percent of our teachers, staff, assistants and coaches are persons of color.